techthevote/techthevote.github.io/playbook.md

 <!-- Start DYOF -->
 <div class="playbook-subtitle">Design Your Own Features</div>
-<div class="playbook-title-description">Want to Go Deeper?
+<div class="playbook-title-description">Want to go deeper?
 Learn what motivates people to vote.
 You can find more ideas in the <a target="_blank" href="https://www.gsb.stanford.edu/insights/research-backed-ways-get-out-vote">research</a>.</div>

 ---